2020302181249/Multilingual-TechInt-ERE/README.md

-# Anonymous Repository for Paper Submission

-This repository contains a compact anonymous release for review.
 It includes sample data and the minimal code needed to show the proposed code-style entity-relation extraction format.

 # Training Framework